 - Ecuador - getting involved in a wildlife rescue project in the Amazon rainforest.

-- Galapagos Islands - planting trees, tending to tortoises and getting involved with other conservation work on the island of San Cristóbal.
+- Galapagos Islands - volunteer in Galapagos by planting trees, tending to tortoises and getting involved with other conservation work on the island of San Cristóbal.

 - Peru - getting hands-on and assisting with a construction and renovation project in Cusco.